reshamas/reshamas.github.io/_posts/2019-07-01-rethinking-mentoring-in-data-science.md

 ### Think Differently About Who a Mentor Could Be

 You do not have to have a formal relationship with someone for them to be a mentor.
-They can be people you see (on tv, at conferences, YouTube) or read.
+They can be people you see (on tv, at conferences, YouTube) or people whose work you read.

 I have not yet met or spoken to [Jeremy Howard](https://twitter.com/jeremyphoward).
 Yet, I observed how he involved the community in contributing to fastai open source by his video lectures.
 Last fall, when I was feeling overwhelmed with the WiMLDS meetup group as all 3 of my co-organizers were on maternity leave, it occurred to me that I could reach out to the WiMLDS community to get assistance for the events.
 I learned from Jeremy without every meeting him or speaking with him.